 There are employment opportunities in finance in most major cities around the globe, so a career in this sector can definitely provide international as well as domestic career-enhancing openings.

 The Top Ten cities for finance jobs around the world are somewhat predictably, major financial centers, such as New York and London for example, but you can definitely find employment opportunities in cities like Boston and San Francisco, which is widely regarded as the finance capital of the western United States.
+You can find information about the hiring process here, or at local employment agencies.

 The Bureau of Labor Statistics show that the median pay for a Financial Analyst is in the region of $77,000 and that jobs growth in this sector is 16%, which is a faster rate of growth than the average of most other employment sectors.